Nukunonu: History

-In 1859, the U.S. Guano Company claimed Duke of Clarance along with a number of other Tokelauan atolls under the U.S. Guano Islands Act.
+In 1859, the U.S. Guano Company claimed Duke of Clarence along with a number of other Tokelauan atolls under the U.S. Guano Islands Act.
 The U.S. State Department bonded the claim in 1860.
 However, many of these islands were not worked by the company and in 1889 they were claimed by Great Britain as part of the Union Islands.
 In 1916, the Union Islands were annexed to the Gilbert and Ellice Islands colony and then, in 1925, reassigned to the Dominion of New Zealand under the administration of Territory of Western Samoa.
 In 1979, as part of the Treaty of Tokehega, the U.S. formally renounced its prior claim on Nukunonu and the other Tokelauan islands now under New Zealand sovereignty, and a maritime boundary between Tokelau and American Samoa was established.